johnabernau/demand/atom_test.md

 A bunch of text here.
 Function just like a just like a table.
 Ok now I'm writing like normal table.
 Ok, now I've turned off spell check.
 And some more text here about the important implications of my theory which no one else could have accomplished.
 A bunch of text here.
 Function just like a just like a table.
 Ok now I'm writing like normal table.
 Ok, now I've turned off spell check.
 And some more text here about the important implications of my theory which no one else could have accomplished.

+Adding a section here.
+Reviewer 1 wants to see XYZ and I am going to oblige them.

 A bunch of text here.
 Function just like a just like a table.
 Ok now I'm writing like normal table.
 Ok, now I've turned off spell check.
 And some more text here about the important implications of my theory which no one else could have accomplished.
 A bunch of text here.
 Function just like a just like a table.
 Ok now I'm writing like normal table.
 Ok, now I've turned off spell check.
 And some more text here about the important implications of my theory which no one else could have accomplished.
 A bunch of text here.
 Function just like a just like a table.
 Ok now I'm writing like normal table.
 Ok, now I've turned off spell check.
 And some more text here about the important implications of my theory which no one else could have accomplished.
 A bunch of text here.
 Function just like a just like a table.
 Ok now I'm writing like normal table.
 Ok, now I've turned off spell check.
 And some more text here about the important implications of my theory which no one else could have accomplished.

 ### 2. Theoretical Motivation